contentauth/c2pa-python/tests/http_resolver/README.md

 The [`test_http_resolver_cache.py`](./test_http_resolver_cache.py) uses `CachingHttpResolver`: an LRU cache with a TTL (defaults: 100 items, 120 seconds) that retries throttled requests.
 Only GET requests answered with 200 are cached.

+Both need internet access to fetch the remote manifest for `tests/fixtures/cloud.jpg`, and fail without it.
+If your Python has no CA bundle configured, every fetch fails with `CERTIFICATE_VERIFY_FAILED`.
+This is common with python.org builds on macOS where `Install Certificates.command` was never run; prefix the commands with `SSL_CERT_FILE=$(python -m certifi)`.

 Run the examples with:

 ```bash